Statewide Database

 Usability test

-We iteratively developed a high-fidelity homepage for usability testing with SWDB users, and integrated feedback to create a final version (pictured right).
+I collaborated with the team to iteratively develop a feasible high-fidelity homepage for usability testing with SWDB users, and integrated feedback to create a final version (pictured right).

 Homepage adjustments, based on usability test findings